Jaydip-9122/Visualizing-Filters-of-CNN-using-TensorFlow-/README.md

 # Visualizing-Filters-of-CNN-using-TensorFlow-
-# Visualizing Filters of a Convolutional Neural Network

 This repository contains a Jupyter notebook that demonstrates how to visualize the filters of a Convolutional Neural Network (CNN) using a pre-trained VGG16 model.
 The notebook walks through the process of generating images that maximize the activation of a specific filter in a given layer.